-Profit before tax increased by £0.7m to £1.4m during the year from £0.7m in the previous year due to increased mortgage balances.
-The Society anticipates that the market will remain competitive and that our business model will ensure that sufficient profitability will be generated in 2022/23 to meet our future-planned objectives.
+Profit before tax increased by £0.2m to £1.6m during the year from £1.4m in the previous year mainly due to higher interest income partly offset by higher costs.
+The Society anticipates that the market will remain competitive and that our business model will ensure that sufficient profitability will be generated in 2023/24 to meet our future-planned objectives, including investment to improve our systems and branches.

-Income Statement Overview 2022 £m 2021 £m
+Income Statement Overview 2023 £m 2022 £m

-Total income 5.9 4.9
+Total income 6.7 5.9

-Management expenses (4.6) (4.0)
+Management expenses (5.0) (4.6)

-Loan impairment provisions 0.1 (0.2)
+Loan impairment provisions (0.1) 0.1

-Profit before tax 1.4 0.7
+Profit before tax 1.6 1.4